Pickled Peppers, hot or sweet

 How to use these peppers

 These pickled peppers can be used in so many ways.
-They are great in sandwiches, stews, soups.
-Add some to chili for an added kick.
+They are great in sandwiches, stews, and soups.
+Add some to your chili for an added kick.
 I put a small ramekin of them on charcuterie boards.

-We love them on pizzas and they are great when added to salads for a spicy briny kick.
+We love them on pizzas, and they are great when added to salads for a spicy, briny kick.

-You can add them to tacos, burritos, fajitas and enchiladas.
+You can add them to tacos, burritos, fajitas, and enchiladas.
 Mix them with tomatoes for a quick pico de gallo.

 What you need